 - Simultaneous connections- When connected to the same Wi-Fi network, a second connection caused a 30% drop in speed.
 However, this was not the case when we connected from the same TunnelBear account but over different Wi-Fi networks.

 Security Rating: 3/5

-Great encryption, perfect forward secrecy, a real stealth mode and good performance in various leaks tests were positive signs.
-However, TunnelBear leaves a lot to its users like being vigilant in turning off torrent clients before connecting to TunnelBear, and a kill-switch, which did not work on one of our test machines.
+Great encryption, perfect forward secrecy, a real stealth mode, and good performance in various leaks tests were positive signs.
+However, TunnelBear leaves many users, like being vigilant in turning off torrent clients before connecting to TunnelBear, and a kill-switch, which did not work on one of our test machines.
 TunnelBear still has some work to do when it comes to security.

-At Tom's VPN, we perform a detailed packet capture through our test machines to check all the security features that any VPN promises as part of its service.
+At Dealarious, we perform a detailed packet capture through our test machines to check all the security features that any VPN promises as part of its service.